leofanta/crowdfundraising-DB/project_schema.md

 **Tables(Schema):**
 primary keys are underlined.
 With each column, Datatype, not null, isUnique, and meaning.

-user(uid, uname, email, hometown, password)
+@github/support What do you think about these updates user(uid, uname, email, hometown, password)
 Column
 Datatype